-We generally recognize individual, family and small business health insurance plan revenue when commissions are reported to us by a health insurance carrier, net of an estimate for future forfeiture amounts payable to carriers due to policy cancellations.
+We generally recognize individual and family, small business and ancillary health insurance plan revenue when commissions are reported to us by a health insurance carrier, net of an estimate for future forfeiture amounts payable to carriers due to policy cancellations.
 Commissions are reported to us by a cash payment and commission statement.
 We generally receive these communications simultaneously.
-In instances when we receive the cash payment and commission statement separately and in different accounting periods, we recognize revenue in the period that we receive the earliest communication, provided we receive the second corroborating communication shortly after the end of the accounting period, we recognize revenue in the period the second communication is received.
+In instances when we receive the cash payment and commission statement separately and in different accounting periods, we recognize revenue in the period that we receive the earliest communication, provided we receive the second corroborating communication shortly after the end of the accounting period.
+If the second corroborating communication is not received shortly after the end of the accounting period, we recognize revenue in the period the second communication is received.
 We use the data in the commission statements to help identify the members for which we are receiving a commission payment and the amount received for each member, and to estimate forfeitures payable to carriers.
 As a result, we recognize the net amount of compensation earned as the agent in the transaction.
 Commission override revenue, which we recognize on the same basis as premium commissions, is generally reported to us in a more irregular pattern than premium commissions.
 As a result, our revenue for a particular quarter could be higher or lower than expectations due to the timing of the reporting of commission override revenue to us.

-Commission revenue attributable to major medical individual and family health insurance plans was 77% of commission revenue in the three months ended March 31, 2012 compared to 90% in the three months ended March 31, 2011.
-The decline was due primarily to an increase in commission revenue attributable to Medicare insurance plans and to a decrease in individual and family health insurance plans commission revenue as a result of a decrease in commission rates we are paid on those plans.
-Major medical individual and family health insurance plans do not include Medicare-related health insurance plan offerings and do not include other ancillary products such as small business, stand-alone dental, life and student insurance plan offerings.
+Commission revenue attributable to major medical individual and family health insurance plans was 79% and 78% of commission revenue in the three and nine months ended September 30, 2012, respectively, compared to 86% and 88% in the three and nine months ended September 30, 2011, respectively.
+The decline in the three and nine months ended September 30, 2012 was due primarily to an increase in commission revenue attributable to Medicare-related insurance plans and to a decrease in individual and family health insurance plans commission revenue as a result of a decrease in commission rates we are paid on those plans.
+Major medical individual and family health insurance plans do not include small business or Medicare-related health insurance plan offerings and do not include other ancillary products such as stand-alone dental, life, vision and short-term insurance plan offerings.